Mia Mia, Victoria: History

+The name is derived from a Taungurung word meaning "camp" or "dwelling".
 The Post Office opened on 22 November 1861, closing in 1970.

 Mia Mia is notable for being the home of John Duigan and brother Reginald Duigan who built and flew the first Australian made aeroplane in 1910 on their property named Spring Plains.
 A monument to their endeavours was constructed out of local bluestone and unveiled in 1960.